-Whether you’re preparing an all-hands meeting, organizing a conference or running a virtual training, these seven tips will help you make the most of Slido.
+Whether you’re preparing an all-hands meeting, running a virtual training or organizing a conference, these seven tips will help you make the most of Slido.

 You can use these quick links to navigate.
 Let’s jump into it!

 1. Personalize your event code

 3. Learn how to use polls and quizzes

 6. Introduce Slido to your audience